Sparse Covariance Neural Networks: Preliminaries

-\textbf{Paper objective.} Our goal is to overcome the above limitations by sparsifying the sample covariance matrix for the VNN.
-While PCA-based processing sparsification has been studied~\citep{bickel2008covariance,deshp2016sparse}, its extension to the VNN is challenging because it is unclear: (i) how to perform sparsification depending on whether the true covariance matrix is sparse or dense; (ii) what are the effects of sparsification on VNN stability.
-When the true covariance matrix is sparse, we apply thresholding-based sparsification strategies for the sample covariance matrix, and prove that they result in stability improvements (Thms.~\ref{cor:sparse_stab_hard}-\ref{cor:vnn_stability_sparsecov}).
+To overcome the above limitations, we propose Sparse VNNs (S-VNNs), which are VNNs operating on sparsified sample covariance matrices.
+While PCA-based processing sparsification has been studied~\cite{bickel2008covariance,deshp2016sparse}, its extension to the VNN is challenging because it is unclear: (i) how to perform sparsification appropriately based on the condition of true covariance matrix (i.e., whether the true covariance matrix is sparse or dense); (ii) what is the impact of sparsification on the VNN stability, which calls for an analysis beyond the small perturbation studied in~\cite{sihag2022covariance} since the sparsification perturbation might be large.
+We address these aspects by studying different sparsification strategies for S-VNNs in accordance with different conditions of true covariances, and analyze their impact on stability in the regime $t=\Omega(N)$.
+More in detail, when the true covariance matrix is sparse, we study thresholding-based sparsification strategies for the sample covariance matrix, and show that they result in tighter stability bounds, stronger robustness, and improved computational complexity (Thms.~\ref{cor:sparse_stab_hard}-\ref{cor:vnn_stability_sparsecov}).
 When the true covariance matrix is dense, we put forth a stochastic sparsification framework in a form akin to dropout (Def.~\ref{def:stochastic_sparsification}), characterize its impact on the VNN stability (Thm.~\ref{th:stability_random}), and propose principled sparsification strategies based on these findings (Sec.~\ref{sec:designsparse}).
-All proofs are collected in the appendix.
+All proofs are collected in the supplement.